Canopy-PurpleSky/Data-Science-from-Scratch-2nd-edition-by-Joel-Grus/README.md

 # Data-Science-from-Scratch-2nd-edition-by-Joel-Grus
-A repository full of my own solutions to some of the problems in this book written entirely in Python
+My own solution to the 'friend of a friend' problem on the 6th page of the e-book